 As the saying goes, "You can't direct the wind, but you can adjust the sails."
 So how can you adjust your sails when you find yourself outside your window of tolerance?
 You can use awareness, grounding, and mindful breathing skills to help you get back in the zone for more optimal functioning.

 The regular practice of meditation and also practicing self-care skills in the “heat of the moment” can help you to remain tolerant and more effective in emotionally charged situations.
 Even amidst the stress, you sail a little smoother.
-Try the meditation below a few times this week and see if it helps you to find more acceptance and compassion.
+Try this meditation on compassion and tolerance a few times this week and see if it helps you to find more acceptance and compassion.